suiji/Arborist/README.md

 #### Notes
-- Rborist version 0.1-17 uploaded to CRAN, awaiting build confirmations.
+- Rborist version 0.1-17 is passing the CRAN build series.
+An [rchk] issue originating in bridge code will be addressed in the next release.
 - Rborist version 0.2-0 under development.

 ### Python